Fantastic places to visit and things to do in Trentino Alto Adige besides the Dolomites

-Bressanone is a beautiful historical town and one of the most pleasant surprises we had in the region.
+Bressanone is a beautiful historic town and one of the most pleasant surprises we had in the region.
 With many people speaking German more than Italian, typical Austrian-style architecture and a great organisation, Bressanone hardly feels Italy.

 How to get to Bressanone